 Change in appeal process for plagiarism

-The Program Director or Dean will record their decision in Maxient and write a letter outlining their decision and subsequent sanctions.
+The Program Director or School Dean will record their decision in Maxient and write a letter outlining their decision and subsequent sanctions.
 This letter, the Student Outcome Letter, will be sent to students through the Maxient tool.
 The student may appeal the judgment or sanctions.
 The appeal must be received within seven (7) days of the student receiving the Student Outcome Letter.
-The student must provide a written justification for the appeal plus copies of all supporting documents to the Dean if the Program Director determined the judgement and to the Academic Dean if the student is not satisfied with the Dean’s review of the appeal or the Dean determined the original judgement.
+The student must provide a written justification for the appeal plus copies of all supporting documents to the School Dean if the Program Director determine the judgement and to the Vice Provost of Faculties and Academic Affairs if the student is not satisfied with the School Dean’s review of the appeal or the School Dean determined the original judgement.

 The university reserves the right to revoke a degree if it discovers academic dishonesty that may have impacted the award of the degree initially.